Bring It All to Me: Music video

 The music video, directed by Bille Woodruff, features a futuristic, sci-fi inspired feel.
 It shows Blaque as alien girls with superpowers who descend on a Downtown Los Angeles street.
 Male onlookers find a mysterious box and are transported to a futuristic world where they interact with the women.
 In this second setting, each member of Blaque is shown in a room with a different color: pink for Natina, green for Brandi, and orange for Shamari.
 The video is often noted for its influence and included as an example by fashion blogs and magazines for its Afro-futuristic, Y2K aesthetic.

-For the music video, an alternate version of the song was used in place of the album version featuring vocals from JC Chasez.
-This version replaced Chasez vocals with Brandi Williams and Shamari Fears.
-The alternate version also features additional ad-libs from Natina Reed.
-This version has never been released in single form and is a rare find in pure audio form outside of the video.
+The audio track utilized for the music video features an alternate mix from the standard album version.
+In this version, the vocals are placed more prominently in the foreground, while the instrumental arrangement and bass frequencies are slightly attenuated.
+Furthermore, this version omits JC Chasez's vocals, replacing his parts with lines sung by group members Brandi Williams and Shamari Fears.
+This alternate version also features additional vocal ad-libs from Natina Reed.
+This version was never been released commercially in pure audio form outside of the video.
 "Bring It All to Me" premiered on music video stations during autumn of 1999, starting off with MTV the week ending October 10, 1999.
 BET and The Box soon followed and began airing the week ending October 17, 1999.